VincenzoLaSpesa/qr-filetransfer-cpp/README.md

 ## State of the project:

 This is absolutely a work in progress.
+It mostly works, but i use it for experimenting with building pipelines.

 ### Completed features
 -   Serve a single file and close ( desktop to mobile)